 For him, her, their and name used as an object, you use whom.

 It can be a subject as well as an object and needs to be treated as per the case.

-I hope that after reading this thorough guide on how to differ between who and whom, and how to use the both of them, you will not make a mistake whenever you have to use them.
+I hope that after reading this thorough guide on how to differentiate between who and whom, and how to use both of them, you will not make a mistake whenever you have to use them.